hoangsonww/WeatherMate-App/README.md

    ```

 3. **Run the Application**
-   Open the `index.html` file in your browser to see WeatherMate in action.
+   Simply open the `index.html` file in your browser to see WeatherMate in action.
+We're also working on a mobile version, so stay tuned for updates!

 ## Usage